EU Licensed4.8/5

 About This Medicine

-Etoricoxib is a selective cyclo-oxygenase-2 (COX-2) inhibitor, a class of non-steroidal anti-inflammatory drug (NSAID), used for the relief of pain and inflammation in a range of musculoskeletal and rheumatic conditions.
-Available in the UK as Arcoxia and as a generic, it is prescribed for osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, and acute gout, as well as for the short-term treatment of moderate post-operative dental pain.
+Etoricoxib is a selective cyclo-oxygenase-2 (COX-2) inhibitor, a type of non-steroidal anti-inflammatory drug (NSAID) used to treat pain and inflammation in osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, acute gouty arthritis, and dental pain.

 Usage & Dosage